AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Viewing all persons
+#### Viewing all persons successfully
+**Steps:**
+1. Test case: `list`.

+**Expected Result:**
+1. *Person List* shows all persons in FINDvisor.
+2. *Command Result Box* outputs a successful execution message.
+3. *Command Box* is cleared.

+**Alternative Test Cases:**
+- Test case: `list 1`.
+- Test case: `list a`.

+Alternative test cases should have similar expected results.

+### Editing a person
+#### Editing a person successfully
+**Prerequisites:**
+1. List all persons using the `list` command.
+Multiple persons in the list.
+2. No person in FINDvisor has the mobile phone number `96734294`.

+**Steps:**
+1. Test case: `edit 1 p/96734294 e/jameslee@example.com a/123, Clementi Rd, 1234665 t/PRUGrowth`.

+**Expected Result:**
+1. *Person List* shows all persons in FINDvisor.
+The first person's data will be overwritten with the specified values in the command.
+2. *Command Result Box* outputs a successful execution message with the edited person's details.
+3. *Command Box* is cleared.

+**Alternative Test Cases:**
+1. Test case: `edit 2 n/James Lee e/jameslee@example.com a/123, Clementi Rd, 1234665 t/PRUGrowth`.
+2. Test case: `edit 1 n/John Tan`

+Alternative test cases should have similar expected results.

+#### Invalid value or command format used for editing a person
+**Prerequisites:**
+1. List all persons using the `list` command.
+Multiple persons are in the list (Less than 100000).
+2. The first existing person in FINDvisor has the mobile phone number `96734294`.

+**Steps:**
+1. Test case: `edit 2 p/96734294`

+**Expected Result:**
+1. *Person List* shows all persons in FINDvisor.
+The second person's phone number will not be updated.
+2. *Command Result Box* will display error details.
+3. Input in the *Command Box* remains but turns red.

+**Alternative Test Cases:**
+1. Test case: `edit 1 n/`.
+2. Test case: `edit -1`.
+3. Test case: `edit 100000 n/Jane Doe`.
+4. Test case: `edit 1 n/John Doe n/Jane Doe`.

+Alternative test cases should have similar expected results.

+### Searching for persons
+#### Searching for persons successfully
+**Steps:**
+1. Test case: `find n/Alex`.

+**Expected Result:**
+1. *Person List* shows all persons in FINDvisor satisfying the search criteria.
+2. *Command Result Box* outputs a successful execution message with the number of persons found, the specified search string and category is also displayed.
+3. *Command Box* is cleared.

+**Alternative Test Cases:**
+1. Test case: `find e/johntan`.
+2. Test case: `find r/Online Meeting`.
+3. Test case: `find m/03-10-2024`.

+Alternative test cases should have similar expected results.

+#### Invalid value or command format used for searching persons

+**Steps:**
+1. Test case: `find m/40-15-2024`

+**Expected Result:**
+1. *Person List* will not be updated.
+2. *Command Result Box* will display error details.
+3. Input in the *Command Box* remains but turns red.

+**Alternative Test Cases:**
+1. Test case: `find n/`.
+2. Test case: `find m/03/10/2024`.
+3. Test case: `find m/3rd March 2024`.

+Alternative test cases should have similar expected results.

 ### Deleting a person

 1. Deleting a person while all persons are being shown